 My research focuses on survey methods, with a particular focus on why nonresponse, measurement and coverage errors occur in surveys.
 Survey methods is one set of techniques in a larger group of quantitative methods.
 For nonresponse, I examine issues related to why people don’t participate in surveys, and what we can do through survey design features and statistical fixes to address nonresponse.
 In examining measurement errors, I am particularly interested in the interaction between interviewer and respondent, and what we can learn from paradata (keystroke files, response timing data, and call records) versus behavior codes.
-I recently organized a workshop at UNL on this topic, and am the lead editor on a forthcoming book containing papers from this workshop.
+I recently organized a workshop at the university on this topic, and am the lead editor on a forthcoming book containing papers from this workshop.
 Related to coverage error, my recent research has examined a variety of methods for selecting a respondent within a household in self-administered surveys.

 Dr. Jolene Smyth (also in the Sociology department) and I investigating how people answer survey questions in self-administered surveys, with a new focus on design for mobile devices.
-I also work collaboratively with a wide range of researchers at UNL and other institutions on issues related to new technologies.
+I also work collaboratively with a wide range of researchers at Nebraska and other institutions on issues related to new technologies.